Staying on Budget

 Zero based budgeting is the best method I have found to keep track of my debts and build a managed savings account.
 I started my first zero budget spread sheet in college.
-At this time I did not use credit cards.
+At that time I did not use credit cards.

 Zero based budgeting is where you take your income then subtract all of your expenses and savings leaving the balance zero.
 Scary right?
 Not really, you get used to it very quickly.

 I have lived on a budget where after all my bills were paid, I had about $20 for food that needed to stretch for two weeks.
 Ouch!
+This taught me a lot about not having food waste and cooking in bulk.

 My Story